 Section 2 provides key background facts on utilization and sectoral comovement.
 Section 3 lays out the model environment.
-Section 4 highlights the effect of demand shocks on capacity utilization and the Solow residual in a simple static setting.
 Section 5 characterizes key equilibrium relationships.
 It also decomposes the growth rate of the Solow residual into structural forces and relates these to capacity utilization.
+Section 4 examines the informative role of capacity utilization in the nested BRS version of the model.
 Section 6 estimates the full model.
-It decomposes the forecast error variance and shows that crucial parameters related to goods market frictions and shocks are precisely estimated.
+It decomposes the forecast error variance decomposition and shows that crucial parameters related to goods market frictions and shocks are precisely estimated.
 Section 7 concludes.
-The appendices describe the data construction, derivation of equilibrium, estimation of a two-sector version of the model on aggregate data as a proof of concept.
-It also describes the calibration strategy, showcases identification of key parameters by estimating the model on artificial data, and examines the role of the matching costs.
+The appendices describe the data construction, derivation of equilibrium, calibration strategy, the identification of key parameters by estimating the model on artificial data, and the role of the matching costs.
 We sometimes omit time indices in describing static relationships to economize on notation.